Oleksandr Danchenko: Career in business

+Political career

+Non-partisan and has not been elected to elected office.
+Ninth on the list of the Samopomich party in the 2014 parliamentary elections in Ukraine.

+In the Verkhovna Rada of Ukraine from 2014 to 2019 he headed Parliamentary Committee for Informatization and Communications.

+Charity

 Danchenko is a philanthropist and active supporter of sports for children and adults alike.
 He has been supporting the children's football team of the School #15, contributed to organisation of the Ukraine Football Cup and Ukraine Football Supercup, created the League of Mixed Martial Arts.
 Also, he is supporting small businesses, education and telemedicine (in collaboration with the charity 'Open Hearts').